 There are 3 ways to search for CTVA-related articles:

 (1) DATABASES.
 Databases are collections of articles & data that the library subscribes to.
 We have several databases that specializes in scholarly literature about cinema/film, but also databases providing other info too (newspaper or magazine stories, film industry statistics, etc.) To see the databases grouped in categories, click the "Choosing Databases" tab above.
-To get to the databases from the Library's homepage, click the "Databases" icon in the upper left, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).
+To get to the databases from the Library's homepage, click the "Databases" icon, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).

 (3) GOOGLE SCHOLAR.
 Google Scholar is not a library database, but can still be a helpful tool.
 Google Scholar is Google's